Ashanti Billie murder suspect won’t stand trial, judge rules he can’t be restored to competency

-VIRGINIA BEACH (WAVY) — Eric Brown, the man accused of killing 19-year-old Ashanti Billie after abducting her from Joint Expeditionary Base Little Creek-Fort Story in 2017, won’t stand trial.
+VIRGINIA BEACH (WAVY) — Eric Brown, the man accused of killing 19-year-old Ashanti Billie after abducting her from Joint Expeditionary Base Little Creek-Fort Story in 2017, won’t stand trial unless he can be fully restored to competency.

 U.S. District Court Judge Raymond Jackson ruled Tuesday that Brown can’t be restored to competency with medication.
 Brown was diagnosed with schizophrenia in December 2017 and he had taken drugs while in custody to relieve his symptoms, but they didn’t fully restore competency.

-Note: Clarification: The original version of this article said Brown won’t stand trial, but if he’s ever restored to competency, the case will go to trial.
-The indictment stands if competency is ever restored.